After Criticizing Barack Obama’s Golf Habit, Donald Trump Spent Close To One-Quarter Of His Presidency Golfing

 “Can you believe that,with all of the problems and difficulties facing the U.S., President Obama spent the day playing golf.Worse than Carter,” Trump tweeted.

+As PolitiFact noted, Obama hit the links a total of 333 times over the course of his eight years in office.

-Trump’s golfing has long come under criticism, especially after he had repeatedly claimed during the 2016 presidential campaign that he would be too busy to his the course any more if he were to win the race.
-Critics say that he is improperly filtering taxpayer money to his own company through the trips, where members of the Secret Service have had to pay for carts and accommodations while the president is on the course.
+Trump’s golfing has long come under criticism, especially after he had repeatedly claimed during the 2016 presidential campaign that he would be too busy to hit the links any more if he were to win the race.
+Critics say that he is improperly filtering taxpayer money to his own company through the trips, where members of the Secret Service have had to pay for carts and accommodations while he is on the course.

 The criticism has grown sharper in the last week, when the president made the surprise announcement that he did not support the bipartisan coronavirus stimulus deal, speaking out against some of the spending and calling for the $600 direct payments to be increased to $2,000.
 After making the demand and leaving the process in disarray, Trump and his family left Washington, D.C., for his Mar-a-Lago resort in Florida, where he frequently went golfing.